Resistance of Pt100 temperature sensors

 On the other hand, the lower accuracy, the restricted measuring span, sensor-specific resistance values and a non-linear change in resistance, which make an adaptation of the downstream evaluation electronics necessary.

-Resistance values according to DIN IEC 751
+Resistance values according to DIN EN 60751

 Calculating of the Pt100 resistance value